Inmates Embrace Education through New Mid-State Technical College Program

 The Career Awareness course includes eight modules and seven competencies, including “Adopt and practice strategies for life-long learning, critical and creative thinking, and empowerment mindset” and culminating in “Construct academic plan and pathways for continued skills building.”
 The Wood County Jail completers were among 12 inmates in total at area county jails who completed the course this year.

-“Campus and jail closures due to COVID-19 meant this was a true collaboration between the inmates, correctional officers and Mid-State faculty,” said Amber Stancher, Mid-State’s dean of Basic Education & Learning Resources.
+“This was a true collaboration between the inmates, correctional officers and Mid-State faculty,” said Amber Stancher, Mid-State’s dean of Basic Education & Learning Resources.

 Those adjustments included continuing instruction via web conferencing and correspondence when the jails were initially closed to visitors and then looking to jail staff to ensure students got their assignments and returned completed work to Mid-State.
 “At one point we were getting 20–30 emails per day from jail staff reporting on the success students were having and asking for more work,” Stancher added.